GregLeonhardt/LogSeq/pages/BtrFS.md

 		- EXAMPLE:
 			- ``btrfs device add /dev/sde1 /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
 	- #### Expand the filesystem to use the added space.
 		- After adding the new drive, you need to resize the Btrfs filesystem to make use of the additional space.
-Use the `btrfs filesystem resize` command:
-		- ```
-		  bash
-		  - Copy code
-		  - sudo btrfs filesystem resize max /mnt/btrfs
+			- ``sudo btrfs filesystem resize max {POOL_LOCATION}``
-		  ```
-		- This command will resize the filesystem to use all available space.
-- ### Check the status of a balance:
-	- ``btrfs scrub status {POOL_LOCATION}``
 			- EXAMPLE:
-		- ``btrfs scrub status /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
+				- ``sudo btrfs filesystem resize max /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
 - ### Scrub BtrFS to check data integrity.
 	- Scrubbing is an important maintenance task for ensuring the integrity of your data, especially on RAID setups where data integrity is crucial.
 		- #### start